Anna Rudolf: Playing style

 Rudolf primarily plays 1.e4 (the King's Pawn Game) compared to 1.d4 (the Queen's Pawn Game) or other first moves.
-When playing against 1.e4, she prefers to respond with the French defense (1.e4 e6), which she often continues with the Tarrasch Morozevich variation (1.e4 e6 2.d4 d5 3.Nd2 Be7).
+When playing against 1.e4, she prefers to respond with the French Defence (1.e4 e6), which she often continues with the Tarrasch Morozevich variation (1.e4 e6 2.d4 d5 3.Nd2 Be7).
 When facing 1.d4, she commonly defends with the Queen's Gambit Declined (1.d4 d5 2.c4 e6).

 Broadcasting career

 Rudolf began her online instructional career by creating a video series for chess24 in 2013.
 The following year, she teamed up with fellow International Master Sopiko Guramishvili to launch the long-running Miss Strategy and Miss Tactics video series on chess24 in which they aim to combine strategical and tactical approaches to chess with Rudolf as Miss Strategy and Guramishvili as Miss Tactics.

-Rudolf had already begun to combine teaching chess with her playing career when she moved to Spain and settled in Madrid in 2010.
+Rudolf had already begun to combine teaching chess with her playing career when she moved to Spain and resided in Madrid in 2010.
 On chess24, she presents content both in English and in Spanish.
 She has also released several online training courses, including one titled the Anna Rudolf Method and another via the Chessable course website on attacking strategies in chess.

 Rudolf is one of the leading chess commentators.
 Alongside Judit Polgár, she co-hosted the official coverage of the 2018 World Chess Championship match between Magnus Carlsen and Fabiano Caruana.
 She has also commentated on the Grand Chess Tour.
 In addition to over-the-board events, she is also a regular commentator for online events hosted on Chess.com such as the PRO Chess League finals that feature professional chess players and the Pogchamps tournaments that feature popular streamers relatively new to chess.

 Rudolf launched her own YouTube channel in 2016, and began streaming on her own Twitch channel in 2018.
 She complements her focus on chess on her YouTube and Twitch channels with variety content as well.